 How to energise your business into action to make new things happen

-Whilst every step on the innovation journey has its challenges the hardest part is making new things happen.
-It’s comparatively easy to talk about what you are going to do.
-The hardest thing is to make it a reality.
+While every step on the innovation journey has its challenges, the hardest part is making new things happen.
+It’s easy to talk about what you are going to do.
+Comparatively, the hardest thing is to make it a reality.
 Walking the talk.

-But it is more than just getting to launch, it is about energising the business too.
-So the people in it are also pumped to make a success of the innovation.
+However, it is more than just getting a product to launch, it is about energising the business as well.
+The people involved in the business need to be pumped to make a success of the innovation.
 All hands on deck.
-It’s when you need to be inspiring others to walk the talk with you – with gusto.
+You need to be inspiring others to walk the talk with you – with gusto.

 Back in 2001, according to Gallup, only 2 out of 10 people could name their strengths.
 Thankfully that’s now changing with over 56% of people claiming they could name their top 5 strengths in the 2015 VIA Strengths @ Work Survey.
 Can you name yours?